-In yesterday’s post, we saw that at a large scale of organization, the human genome has the features it should have if indeed we share ancestry with other great apes.
+In the last post, we saw that at a large scale of organization, the human genome has the features it should have if indeed we share ancestry with other great apes.
 Continuing with our “book” analogy, we now turn to comparing these texts at a finer level of detail – that of sentences and words.

 Comparing genomes at the “sentence” level